9x20

 mounted in the mill quill using a 3/16" R-8 collet.

-The quill was moved down so the indicator touched the part.
+quill was moved down so the indicator touched the part.

-Move the Y-axis back & forth until a peak on the round part is indicated.
+Move the Y-axis back & forth until a peak on the round

-the DRO's
+indicated.
+The indicator plus the DRO's

-X & Z axes.
+X & Z axes were zeroed.

 The quill was retracted & the X-axis moved (1.5000") on the DRO.